langdoc/RIGNE2016/README.md

     git subtree push --prefix _site origin gh-pages

-Inbetween the website can be viewed in _site folder.
-R is used to simplify the transformation from Markdown to HTML, so R package [rmarkdown](https://cran.r-project.org/web/packages/rmarkdown/rmarkdown.pdf) has to be installed.
-It can be installed with following R command:
+Locally, the website files can also be opened from the _site folder.
+R is used to simplify the transformation from Markdown to HTML, therefore the R package [rmarkdown](https://cran.r-project.org/web/packages/rmarkdown/rmarkdown.pdf) has to be installed.
+You can installed this package with the following R command:

      install.packages("rmarkdown")